Skip to main content

 I’m doing a major minor pathway, can I study abroad for the whole year or just one semester?

-You can study abroad for either a full year or half year if you choose the Major with Minor pathway Option A, where you continue your minor in year 4.
+You can study abroad for either a full year or half year if you choose the Major with Minor pathway Option A, where you continue your minor subject in year 4.

-If you choose the Major with Minor pathway Option B, where you finish your minor in Year 3, it is not possible to go on a full year exchange.
+If you choose the Major with Minor pathway Option B, where you finish your minor subject in Year 3, it is not possible to go on a full year exchange.
 It may be possible to go on a half year exchange in Semester 1 only, this is not possible with every subject, you should speak to your Exchange Coordinators about this.

 I would really like to go on Erasmus/International exchange; however, very few host universities teach one of my subjects.
 What should I do?

-In this case it would be very important to link in with both of your exchange co-ordinators and departments – in this case it may be possible to take only one Subject's modules while abroad and then take all of your other Subject's modules in Trinity.
+In this case it would be very important to link in with both of your exchange coordinators and departments – in this case it may be possible to take only one Subject's modules while abroad and then take all of your other Subject's modules in Trinity.
 Please be aware that not all Subjects can offer this.
 In this case you must obtain permission from both of your subject's Departments to do this and send these permissions to tjh.erasmus-studyabroad@tcd.ie.

 Can I go on exchange if I am on the Major with Minor Option B pathway (Finish studying the Minor in Year 3)